Deputy Chief Allen Siegel

 Major William Gordon

-Major William Gordon began his law enforcement career in 1989 as a Deputy Sheriff with the Broward County Sheriff’s Office where he was assigned to the Town of Pembroke Park and later to the D.U.I.
+Major William Gordon began his law enforcement career in 1989 as a Deputy Sheriff with the Broward County Sheriff’s Office where he was assigned to District One and the Town of Pembroke Park, and later to the D.U.I.
 Task Force.
-He joined the Lauderhill Police Department in 1996.
-He served as a Patrol Officer, Field Training Officer, Street Crimes Detective, Traffic Homicide Investigator, Department Training Coordinator and Background Investigator.
-Promoted to Sergeant in 2002, he returned to Patrol and was assigned to Day Shift.
-Subsequent supervisory assignments included Traffic Enforcement & Investigations, the Training Unit, Internal Affairs/Professional Standards Unit and the Street Crimes Unit.
-He was promoted to Lieutenant in 2010 and served as a Watch Commander for the Day and Night Shifts, as well as the Records Division Commander.
-Major Gordon was promoted to his current rank in May of 2017 and assigned to the Support Services Bureau where he oversees all of the specialized functions of the agency to include K-9, Training, Traffic, School Resource, Crime Prevention, Special Events, Media Relations/PIO, Emergency Management and Field Force.
+He joined the Lauderhill Police Department in 1996 where he served as a Patrol Officer, Field Training Officer, Street Crimes Detective, Traffic Homicide Investigator, Department Training Coordinator and Background Investigator.
+Promoted to Sergeant in 2002, he returned to the Patrol Division and was assigned to Day Shift.
+Subsequent supervisory assignments included Traffic Enforcement & Investigations, Training Unit, Internal Affairs/Professional Standards Unit and the Street Crimes Unit.
+He was promoted to Lieutenant in 2010 and served as a Watch Commander for both the Day and Night Shifts, as well as the Commander of the Records Division.
+Major Gordon was promoted to his current rank in May of 2017 and assigned to the Support Services Bureau, where he oversees all of the specialized functions of the agency to include K-9, Training, Traffic, School Resource, Crime Prevention, Special Events, Community Liaisons, Citizen’s Observer Patrol, Department’s Vehicle Fleet, Media Relations/PIO, Emergency Management and Field Force.

-Major Gordon holds an Associate’s Degree in Logistics from the Community College of the Air Force.
-He is a graduate of the Southern Police Institute’s 62nd Command Officer’s Development Course as well as the Nova Southeastern/BSO Executive Development Program.
-He is an Adjunct Instructor for the Broward College Institute for Public Safety teaching basic, high liability, and advanced law enforcement programs.
-Major Gordon is a member of the United States Air Force Reserve, holding the rank of Master Sergeant and has deployed overseas, serving in combat operations in support of Operation Enduring Freedom and Iraqi Freedom.
+Major Gordon holds a Bachelor’s Degree in Criminal Justice from Southwest University and an Associate’s Degree in Logistics from the Community College of the Air Force.
+He is a graduate of the Southern Police Institute’s 62nd Command Officer’s Development Course, as well as the Nova Southeastern/BSO Executive Development Program.
+He is an Adjunct Instructor for the Broward College Institute for Public Safety teaching in the basic, high liability and advanced law enforcement programs.
+Major Gordon is an Associate Member of the Broward County Chiefs of Police Association and the International Association of Chiefs of Police.
+In addition to his duties with the agency, he also serves in the United States Air Force Reserve, holding the rank of Master Sergeant and has deployed overseas, serving in combat operations in support of Operation Enduring Freedom and Operation Iraqi Freedom.